FChrisF/LLCL/README.txt

-  There is nothing to install in order to use it, nor any configuration to modify: just indicate a valid path for the LLCL files into your project options, and that's it !
+  There is nothing to install in order to use it, nor any configuration to modify: just indicate a valid path for the Light LCL files into your project options, and that's it !

   It's available only for Windows (32 and 64 bits).
-It has been tested with FPC 2.6.x/3.x + Lazarus 1.2.x/1.4.x/1.5 and Delphi 7.
+It has been tested with FPC 2.6.x/3.x + Lazarus 1.4.x/1.6 and Delphi 7.